Le Portrait de Petit Cossette: Production

-SME Visual Works (later Aniplex) produced Masatoshi Fujimoto had watched Neon Genesis Evangelion (1995) and was interested in working with an "unusual... auteur"-like director similar to Hideaki Anno, and having then watched the Starship Girl Yamamoto Yohko OVAs (1996–1997) and Metal Fighter Miku (1994) was convinced that Akiyuki Shinbo was one such director that he would like to work with.
+SME Visual Works (later Aniplex) producer Masatoshi Fujimoto had watched Neon Genesis Evangelion (1995) and was interested in working with an "unusual... auteur"-like director similar to Hideaki Anno, and having then watched the Starship Girl Yamamoto Yohko OVAs (1996–1997) and Metal Fighter Miku (1994) was convinced that Akiyuki Shinbo was one such director that he would like to work with.
 The pair were originally conceiving an adaptation of Go Nagai's popular Devilman manga, but the plans never went through, and instead Cossette was concepted.
 According to Fujimoto, the intent behind the work was to illuminate "Shinbo as an auteur."

 The series featured several of Shinbo's prior collaborators: notably writer Mayori Sekijima, animation studio Daume, and co-art director Junichi Higashi of Studio Easter.
 The series was also the first collaboration between Shinbo and co-art director Hisaharu Iijima, who would work together on series produced by Shaft for nearly 20 years.
 Shinbo and the series' character designer, Hirofumi Suzuki, worked in a semi-subterranean room at Daume mostly by themselves (despite the fact that the room could accommodate for many more people).
 The character design for Cossette herself was based on a doll, but Suzuki believed he had unconscious influence through Shinbo's The SoulTaker (2001) and the particular character designs of animator Akio Watanabe.
 Shinbo humored with Suzuki that the series was like an unofficial sequel to The SoulTaker given the main vocal cast is the same and that it has a similar worldview.
 Speaking with Shinbo in an interview, Animestyle magazine editor-in-chief Yūichirō Oguro called the atmosphere between the two series "exactly the same."

 Shinbo worked on the series with a philosophy of wanting it to be seen by many people.
 He described the works he had made up until then as being made in a self-centered way and that those who couldn't follow his work didn't need to; however, he started thinking that a work that doesn't "engage with the world" was useless, so it was around the time of Cossette that he began to look for ways to make his works more accessible.